+Nashville based, Seattle born songwriter, musician and producer Shane Tutmarc is currently at work on his second album.
 Shane Tutmarc’s musical roots run deep: His great-grandfather, Paul, is credited with inventing the electric guitar, and his grandfather, Bud, was an acclaimed Hawaiian steel guitar player.
+2010 saw Tutmarc relocate to Nashville fresh off the heels of his debut solo album, “Shouting at a Silent Sky."
 Before moving to Nashville, the youngest Tutmarc found success in his native Pacific Northwest as the central figure in Dolour, “a group whose best output mirrors The Shins and Jellyfish” (Nashville Scene).
-Many prominent Northwest musicians found their start in Tutmarc’s band, including a young Robin Pecknold (principle singer/songwriter for folk-revivalist sensations, Fleet Foxes) who recently had this to say, “Shane is someone I'm very proud to have played music with when we were both coming up in Seattle - he's got an amazing ear for melody and a restless spirit of invention.
+Many prominent Northwest musicians found their start in Tutmarc’s band, including a young Robin Pecknold (principle singer/songwriter for indie folk sensations, Fleet Foxes) who recently had this to say, “Shane is someone I'm very proud to have played music with when we were both coming up in Seattle - he's got an amazing ear for melody and a restless spirit of invention.
 Very few songwriters are as obsessed with their craft as my friend Shane.”
-Tutmarc’s also had songs in film and TV, most recently on Anthony Bourdain’s hit show, The Layover, on The Travel Channel.

-His new material reveals that he hasn’t dropped out of the Brian Wilson School of Popular Song, but he added soul and R&B to his curriculum, thanks in part to co-producer Mike Leech.
+In 2012, Tutmarc spent time on the road opening for Rock and Roll Hall of Fame legend, Wanda Jackson, who gushed, “Shane Tutmarc is one of my new favorite voices in rock and roll!"
+His latest material reveals that he hasn’t dropped out of the Brian Wilson School of Popular Song, but he added soul and R&B to his curriculum, thanks in part to co-producer Mike Leech.
 Leech, a member of The Musicians Hall of Fame, was bass player and horn arranger on key sessions at Memphis’ American Sound Studio in the late ‘60s and ‘70s (Elvis, The Box Tops, Dusty Springfield, Neil Diamond and many others).
 Co-Producers Leech and RJ Stillwell have brought in iconic musicians for Tutmarc's project, including Michael Rhodes (Rodney Crowell, Etta James) and Chad Cromwell (Neil Young, Mark Knopfler).
-Leech isn’t the only Hall of Famer to jump on board Tutmarc’s vision; after a string of summer dates opening for Rock and Roll Hall of Fame legend Wanda Jackson, she gushed, “Shane Tutmarc is one of my new favorite voices in rock and roll!
-I listen to his CD while traveling to show dates.”

 "Tutmarc combines elements of garage-rock, folk, blues, country, gospel and pop into emotionally searing songs of spiritual disquiet and personal heartache." - Don Yates, KEXP Music Director